 Draft 1:

-Moving to another school in a different city during sophomore year, I was unfamiliar with the changes happening around me.
-I was unbriefed of the new curriculum, International Baccalaureate (IB) and I constantly searched for ways to improve my scores during the beginning of the academic year as a new student.
+Moving to another school in a different city during sophomore year, I was unprepared for the changes that I would undergo.
+Going into the new school curriculum, the International Baccalaureate (IB), I constantly searched for ways to improve my scores during the beginning of the academic year as a new student.

 As the IB seemed more amicable to me, the range of topics and study behaviors entirely changed, requiring me to adapt to it, but one thing I found completely new (though I’ve heard frequently about it) is the prevention of plagiarism in school.
 I was introduced to Turnitin, a software that detects plagiarism.
-This program is able to detect the slightest words or phrases that a student copies from a website and converts the amount of words a student copies to a percentage of their total work.
-Being completely new to this, I found it difficult to avoid plagiarizing and did not paraphrase a lot of my words in research papers or projects, resulting in high Turnitin indexes.
+This program is able to detect any word or phrase that a student copies from a website and converts the amount of words a student copies to a percentage of their total work.
+Since this software was not used in my previous school, I found it difficult to avoid plagiarizing and did not paraphrase a lot of my words in research papers or projects, resulting in high Turnitin indexes.

 This, in turn, caused some trouble for me and I inquired with my subject teachers about this index.
 I have always thought that copying a few words and editing some sentences out was a normal practice, especially since most of the students in my previous school normalized this practice without receiving warnings.
 For most of the time being in the first semester, the school still conducted meetings online, so we were constantly briefed about academic honesty and plagiarism.
-The inquiries I had to the teachers proved helpful, as they advised me on how to avoid the Turnitin system by paraphrasing, quotation marks and citations.
-The more familiar I got with this index, the easier it was to adapt to this new plagiarism-detecting system and look for other solutions and paraphrasing instead of copy and pasting some of the words.
+The inquiries I had to the teachers proved helpful, as they advised me on how to avoid the Turnitin system by using paraphrases, quotation marks, and citations.
+The more familiar I got with this index, the easier it was to adapt to this new plagiarism-detecting system and look for other solutions and paraphrasing instead of copying and pasting some of the words.
 This helped me, as I can easily get used to the ‘academic honesty’ system in my new school.

 Academic integrity, in my opinion, is a behavior that is taught to an individual by experiencing it in real life or when they are being taught of it.
 As we get older, I believe that we learn more aspects of academic integrity and that we may not fully understand all aspects of academic integrity, as we eventually know more later in life.